cerofrais/aws-gettingstarted/terraform/readme.md

 6. `terrafrom destroy` --> to delete the created resource.

     You can do `terraform destory --auto-approve` to skip the interactive prompt

+7. `terraform import`. --> to import the state of an instance created manually(or without using terraform) to tf state